seheon-oh/baygaud-PI/README.md

 ## Installation

-Create and activate a fresh venv, then install:

-# Create a Python 3.13 venv in your prefered directory (recommended)
+Create a Python 3.13 venv in your prefered directory, then install: (recommended)

   > - **macOS (recommended):** Install Python 3.13 from python.org — it includes Tkinter out of the box.
   > Then create your venv with that interpreter: